Contact Information

 Ungsan Kim is Assistant Professor of Asian Cinema in the Department of Asian Languages & Literature and Adjunct Assistant Professor in the Department of Cinema & Media Studies at the University of Washington.

 His research interests and specialization span across Korean cinema, inter-Asian cinema, contemporary Chinese language cinema and Vietnamese cinema, queer cinema and media cultures of Asia, genre films, and experimental cinema.
 He is currently at work on a monograph, Future Imperfect.
 The book traces a genealogy of critical and political queer cinema of Asia.
 With the book, he seeks to demonstrate how contemporary queer Asian cinema provides refreshed conceptions of queerness and temporality and how it engages with audiovisual experimentations as a means of defying normative ways of representing cinematic subjects and progressive history.
-His next book projects include In the Seething Vortex of Time: Atemporal Drive in Asian Horror Cinema, Inter-Asian Cinema and the Diasporic Media, and The Origins of the Renaissance of South Korean Cinema (co-edited with Prof. Sangjoon Lee).
+His next book projects include In the Seething Vortex of Time: Atemporal Drive in Asian Horror Cinema, The Plurality of Korean Cinema, and The Origins of the Renaissance of South Korean Cinema (co-edited with Prof. Sangjoon Lee).

 He has taught a wide range of courses, including the history of Korean cinema, Asian horror cinema, queer Asian cinema, Korean directors, East Asian cinema, writing about films, and LGBTQ+ literature.
 He is also interested in developing and teaching courses on Asian documentary, women’s cinema of Asia, Southeast Asian cinema, and queer media cultures in Asia.